metamorph-inc/openmeta-mms/docs/source/reference_modeling/pet/pet_drivers.rst

 is set in the **Code** attribute.
 The input cases are evenly distributed across the ranges of all Design Variables.

-If **num_samples=1**, then, in the resulting single input case, each Design Variable will be set to its minimum value.
+If **num_samples=1**, then each Design Variable will be set to its minimum value in the resulting single input case.

 CSV File
 ^^^^^^^^